-We may not be able to maintain our existing arrangements with respect to the commercialization or manufacture of Angiomax or establish and maintain arrangements to develop and commercialize Cleviprex, cangrelor or any additional product candidates or products we may acquire on terms that are acceptable to us.
+We may not be able to maintain our existing arrangements with respect to the commercialization or manufacture of Angiomax and Cleviprex or establish and maintain arrangements to develop, manufacture and commercialize cangrelor, oritavancin, CU-2010 or any additional product candidates or products we may acquire on terms that are acceptable to us.
 Any current or future arrangements for development and commercialization may not be successful.
-If we are not able to establish or maintain agreements relating to Angiomax, Cleviprex, cangrelor or any additional products we may acquire on terms that we deem favorable, our results of operations would be materially adversely affected.
+If we are not able to establish or maintain agreements relating to Angiomax, Cleviprex, cangrelor, oritavancin, CU-2010 or any additional products we may acquire on terms that we deem favorable, our results of operations would be materially adversely affected.

 Third parties may not perform their obligations as expected.
 The amount and timing of resources that third parties devote to developing, manufacturing and commercializing our products are not within our control.
 Our collaborators may develop, manufacture or commercialize, either alone or with others, products and services that are similar to or competitive with the products that are the subject of the collaboration with us.
 Furthermore, our interests may differ from those of third parties that manufacture or commercialize our products.
-Our collaborators may re-evaluate their priorities from time to time, including following mergers and consolidations, and change the focus of their development, manufacturing or commercialization efforts.
+Our collaborators may reevaluate their priorities from time to time, including following mergers and consolidations, and change the focus of their development, manufacturing or commercialization efforts.
 Disagreements that may arise with these third parties could delay or lead to the termination of the development or commercialization of our product candidates, or result in litigation or arbitration, which would be time consuming and expensive.